Key Quote

 Technique 2 — SYNTACTIC FRAGMENTATION

-Short, punctuated clauses ('It will not do.') mimic someone losing composure (self-control) — Darcy's usually controlled, elegant speech breaks down.
-The fragmented syntax contrasts with his social polish, revealing the eruption of genuine emotion through the cracks of his performative persona (public mask).
+Short, punctuated clauses ('It will not do.') mimic someone losing composurecomposure — The state of being calm and in control — Darcy's usually controlled, elegant speech breaks down.
+The fragmented syntax contrasts with his social polish, revealing the eruption of genuine emotion through the cracks of his performative personaperformative persona — A constructed public identity designed to be seen by others.

 Austen uses form to mirror content: just as Darcy's feelings break through repression, his language breaks through its usual structure.
 The most emotionally honest moment is also the most linguistically fractured — authenticity disrupts artifice.